 These sessions are intensive improvisation workshops for the initiated and beginner alike.
 They will cover basic introductions to Improv techniques and tools then move through Team-Based Competition, Long-Form Narrative Improv, Prop and Object Work, Characterizations, and Improvisational Monologue Work.
 The three-hour sessions will be mostly hands-on improvisational exercise working at the pace of the participants.…Read More

-Wildcraft celebrated the artisans of El Dorado County with a display of handmade works in a variety of mediums—ceramic, wood, metal, glass, fiber, pigments—that showcased unusual techniques and approaches to form.
-As part of its 35th Anniversary Celebration, Arts and Culture El Dorado invited artisans who live or work in the County to participate, to…Read More
+Arts and Culture El Dorado (formerly El Dorado Arts Council) has announced the opening of its newest exhibition at Confidence Gallery.
+Wildcraft will celebrate the artisans of El Dorado County with a display of handmade works in a variety of mediums—ceramic, wood, metal, glass, fiber, pigments—that showcases unusual techniques and approaches to form.
+As part…Read More

 Start 2019 with a movement practice that expands your creativity.
 Ongoing dance/movement classes for teens & adults with Tiffany Van Camp.
 Starting January 19th, Confidence Lab will be hosting classes every Saturday.
 Sign up for Intro to Modern Dance (9-10:15am) or Contemporary Dance & Improvisation (10:30-11:45am).
 Class sizes are limited to 10 students so pre-register…Read More

 See The Elephant is thrilled to present visiting artist Gennarose Nethercott on her United States tour.
 Join us for an enchanting evening of live poetry reading from her recently published “The Lumberjack’s Dove” accompanied by a shadow play.
 Gennarose’s performance will be followed by a Q&A. And special guest performance from Gavin Sellers.
 Tickets ($15…Read More